MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/testing-apps-using-msal.md

 ---
-title: Testing applications using MSAL
+title: Testing applications using MSAL.NET
 ---

-# Testing applications using MSAL
+# Testing applications using MSAL.NET

-## Unit Testing
+## Unit testing

 MSAL.NET's API uses the builder pattern heavily.
 Builders are difficult / tedious to mock.
 Instead, we recommend that you wrap all your authentication logic behind an interface and mock that in your app.

-## End To End Testing
+## End-to-end testing

 For end to end testing, you can setup test accounts, test applications or even separate directories.
 Username and passwords can be deployed via the Continuous Integration pipeline (e.g. secret build variables in Azure DevOps).
 Another strategy is to keep test credentials in KeyVault and configure the machine that runs the tests to access KeyVault, for example by installing a certificate.
 Feel free to use MSAL's [strategy for accessing KeyVault](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/blob/master/tests/Microsoft.Identity.Test.LabInfrastructure/KeyVaultSecretsProvider.cs#L112).